 The global tobacco market was estimated at a total value of approximately U.S.\$880 billion in 2023.
-Cigarettes represented the largest tobacco category, with over 5,195 billion units consumed each year (Source: © Euromonitor International).
-Although the prevalence of tobacco smoking has been declining globally, the global number of tobacco users has not been declining at the same rate, with more than 21 per cent of the world's adult population still choosing to smoke according to the Group's estimates.
-In Independent Monitoring Boards ("IMB") footprint markets, the current incidence of smoking among legal age adults is 25.1 per cent as per the Group's estimates (Source: Internal Incidence Study across 32 markets covering c.84 per cent of IMB Volumes).
+Cigarettes represented the largest tobacco category, with over 5,300 billion units consumed each year (See "Euromonitor International Limited 2024 © All rights reserved").
+Although the prevalence of tobacco smoking has been declining globally, the global number of tobacco users has not been declining at the same rate, with more than

+20 per cent of the world's adult population still choosing to smoke according to the Group's estimates.
+In Independent Monitoring Boards ("IMB") footprint markets, the current incidence of smoking among legal age adults is 25.3 per cent, as per the Group's estimates (Source: Internal Incidence Study across 29 markets covering c.80 per cent of IMB Volumes).
 The development of potentially less harmful NGP, coupled with social change and regulation, is resulting in some smokers choosing alternative nicotine products such as heated tobacco, vapour and oral nicotine.

-In 2023, the world's largest cigarette market, China, accounted for approximately 2,489 billion of the cigarettes sold worldwide.
-Approximately 427 billion cigarettes were sold in Western Europe, approximately 371 billion in North and Latin America, approximately 989 billion in Asia Pacific, approximately 382 billion in Eastern Europe and approximately 527 billion in the Middle East and Africa.
-(Source: © Euromonitor International)
+In 2023, the world's largest cigarette market, China, accounted for approximately 2,442 billion of the cigarettes sold worldwide.
+Approximately 434 billion cigarettes were sold in Western Europe, approximately 361 billion in North and Latin America, approximately 996 billion in Asia Pacific, approximately 390 billion in Eastern Europe and approximately 543 billion in the Middle East and Africa.
+(See "Euromonitor International Limited 2024 © All rights reserved").